Healthcare Workers Refusing Covid Vaccines: A Medical Doctor Explains Why

 Messenger RNA technology

-The vaccines used for the first Covid-19 inoculations, brought to market by Pfizer and Moderna, employ a messenger RNA (mRNA) technology.
-Significantly, this is the first time mRNA technology has been used in a vaccine.
+The vaccines used for the first Covid-19 inoculations, brought to market by Pfizer and Moderna, employ a messenger RNA technology.
+Significantly, this is the first time vaccines have used mRNA technology.
 However, mRNA technology has been used in cancer therapy.
 And has shown success in producing various proteins to attack and disrupt certain cancer cells.

-Health experts have asserted that it was not too much of a leap to use mRNA in developing vaccinations.
+Health experts have asserted that it was not too much of a leap to use mRNA in vaccinations.
 Normally, the DNA in the nucleus of a human cell produces mRNA.
 The mRNA acts as an instruction manual to create proteins.
-The mRNA is released from the cell’s nucleus into the cytoplasm of the cell where it travels to the ribosomes to deliver its instructions.
+The cell’s nucleus releases the mRNA into the cytoplasm where it travels to the ribosomes to deliver its instructions.

 The idea behind its use in an anti-Covid-19 vaccine was to produce a synthetic mRNA to instruct the cell’s ribosome protein factory to create a SARS CoV-2 spike protein.